(Article last updated: June 27, 2017)

 Free parking and complimentary transportation between resorts and parks

-If you are staying on-site and decide to drive to the parks, parking is free.
+If you are staying on-site at Disney World and decide to drive to the parks, parking is free.
 If you prefer to let Disney do the driving, depending on where you are coming from and where you are headed, you will have the option of using buses, watercraft or the Monorail to get around.

 Value of this benefit: Obviously, saving $20/day for parking is a nice perk.
 In addition to the savings on parking, though, staying on-site and having access to Disney transportation to transport you from your resort to the parks has additional non-monetary value, such as making it easier for groups to split up without worrying about dropping members of their party off and picking them up.

 Off-site alternative: For off-site guests, you’ll pay $20/day to park at all 4 of the major parks (Magic Kingdom, Epcot, Animal Kingdom and Disney’s Hollywood Studios).
 Parking at Blizzard Beach, Typhoon Lagoon and self-parking at Disney Springs is free.

 If you have a meal scheduled at one of the resorts you can park there for free, as well.
 Off-site guests also have access to all of Disney’s transportation (buses, watercraft and Monorail) for free once on property, so if you want to Park Hop, you’ll be able to do that without having to move your car from one park to another.

 How to navigate with Disney World transportation

 Guests staying at one of the Disney resorts are eligible to purchase the Disney Dining Plan.
 The Disney Dining Plan is a prepaid meal option that allows guests to purchase credits that they can then redeem for meals and snacks.
 The cost of the plan and the number of credits depend upon the Dining Plan purchased.